opslevel-farjaad-test/fake-repo-link-rewriting/path/to/readme.md

 # INCLUDED HTML

 ## FULL PROTOCOL - from Main
-* THESE DO NOT WORK IN GITHUB
+* _From main branch - THESE DO NOT WORK IN GITHUB_

 * content_line: \<img src="https://github.com/johntrandall/fake-repo-link-rewriting/tag_in_repo_with_protocol_with_filename.jpg" alt="tag in repo with protocol with filename"> included in fetch,
     * <img src="https://github.com/johntrandall/fake-repo-link-rewriting/tag_in_repo_with_protocol_with_filename.jpg" alt="tag in repo with protocol with filename"> included in fetch,